-How much do your kittens cost: Kittens range from $1,800-$2,000. $1,800 for most colors, and $2,000 for silver or smoke colors due to increased costs of importing these colors.
+How much do your kittens cost: Kittens range from $1,800-$2,000. $1,800 for most colors, and $2,000 for silver and smoke colors, and Xerxes' babies.
+This is due to increased costs of importing these colors.
 More info about pricing here.

 How long can I expect to wait for a kitten?
 We are a very small hobby breeder.
 We have two young children at home (ages 3 and 5), so in the interest of excellence, we try to have only four or five litters a year.
 That means you can expect to wait about 4-8 months for a traditional color, and 6-12 months for the more in-demand colors like silver, solid black/blue, or smoke.

 What are your priorities? #1.
 Health #2.
 Temperament, and socialization #3.
 Color ... #45.
 Size (If you're looking for "the biggest cat ever!"
 I suggest you find another breeder, as that isn't one of my priorities.)

 Do you ship kittens?
 No. Our families either drive or fly to pick up their kittens.
 That way you get to meet us, meet the parents, and littermates!
 We have kittens all over - in Vermont, Washington, Idaho, Georgia, Florida, Tennessee, Kentucky, and of course Ohio and many others.